-Heikin Ashi is a type of trading chart that originated in Japan, and it's similar to candlestick charts in that the color of the candlestick denotes the direction the price is moving.
+Heikin Ashi (HA) is a type of trading chart that was created in Japan.
+It's similar to candlestick charts in that the color of the candlestick denotes the direction the price is moving.

-The main difference between traditional candlestick charts and Heikin Ashi (HA) charts is that HA charts the average price moves, creating a smoother appearance.
-Because the HA price bars are averaged, they don't show the exact open and close prices for a particular time period.
+There's one main difference between traditional candlestick charts and Heikin Ashi charts.
+Heikin Ashi charts the average price moves, creating a smoother appearance.
+Because the Heikin Ashi price bars are averaged, they don't show the exact open and close prices for a particular time period.

 Heikin Ashi charts are sometimes used on their own, especially by swing traders or investors.
-Day traders tend to use Heikin Ashi charts more as an indicator, as HA charts have certain other benefits.
+Day traders tend to use Heikin Ashi charts more as an indicator.
+That's because these charts have certain other benefits.

 The Heikin Ashi Calculation

 Heikin Ashi charts smooth price activity by calculating average values.
-An HA chart calculates its own open (HAO), high (HAH), low (HAL) and close (HAC) using the actual open (O), high (H), low (L) and close (C) of the time frame (1 minute, 5 minute, 15 minute, etc.).
+An HA chart calculates its own open (HAO), high (HAH), low (HAL) and close (HAC).
+It uses the actual open (O), high (H), low (L) and close (C) of the time frame (e.g., 1 minute, 5 minute, 15 minute).

 HAO = (Open of previous bar + Close of previous bar) / 2